 How does the Perineal Massage Work?

 A Perineal Massage works by improving the health, blood flow, elasticity and relaxation of the pelvic floor muscles.
-When your perineal rim is soft and relaxed, the folds of the perineum open easily, and the baby can slip past the rim and out of the vagina.
+When your perineal rim is soft and relaxed, the folds of the perineum open easily, and the baby can slip past the rim and out of the front bottom.

 In a recent study, researchers discovered that women who received massage during the second stage of labor (during and between pushing) had a lower risk of third and fourth degree tears.